Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/pde/waveequation.md

 Boundary Conditions on the 1-D String
 ===
-There are several boundary conditions to consider but we will mostly be concerned with two kinds:
+There are several boundary conditions to consider but we will mostly be concerned with three kinds:
  - endpoints held at 0 (homogenous)
  - endpoints that vary with time
  - force specified on the end points